Academic Standards and Regulations

 - Students must be in good academic and social standing at the end of the semester immediately prior to the start of the leave.

 - Leaves typically begin at the start of a regular semester and may not extend beyond two semesters.
-Exceptions may be granted by the dean of students.
+Exceptions may be granted on a case-by-case basis by the dean of students.

 - A personal leave may not be used in lieu of a voluntary medical leave.